-• Module co-ordinators support.
+module co-ordinator support.
 Module co-ordinators will be available at designated times during the week to discuss issues related to the particular modules you are studying at the time.
 This will be in addition to class contact time.

-Academic/personal tutor.
+• personal academic tutor.
 As soon as you register on this programme, you will be allocated a personal tutor.
 S/he is a member of the academic team and will be available to discuss general academic issues related to the programme as well as offer advice and support on any personal issues which may affect your studies.

-• Module handbooks/outlines.
+module handbooks/outlines.
 These will be available at the start of each module (often in online format).
-The handbook includes the aims and learning outcomes of the module, the methods of assessment, relevant background material to the module and a session-by-session breakdown of the module together with appropriate reading lists.
+The Handbook includes the aims and learning outcomes of the module, the methods of assessment, relevant background material to the module and a session-by-session breakdown of the module together with appropriate reading lists.

-Within the faculty, administrative support is provided by your student office which deals with student records and related issues and with queries related to your specific degree programme.
+• within the Faculty, administrative support is provided by your Student Office which deals with student records and related issues and with queries related to your specific degree programme.